3D Art Studio (1 credit)

 Class runs July 2 – July 13, 2018

-In this two-week, NASAD and New York State accredited, intensive studio arts course, students will have the opportunity to launch and expand upon their understanding of a variety of sculpture methods as they create work for a successful university level portfolio.
+In this two-week, NASAD (National Association of Schools of Art and Design) and New York State accredited, intensive studio arts course, students will have the opportunity to launch and expand upon their understanding of a variety of sculpture methods as they create work for a successful university-level portfolio.
 This course teaches traditional techniques and processes while encouraging participants to explore unfamiliar approaches and visual languages that develop life-long-creative confidence.

 Professors will instruct each morning and a Teaching Assistant (TA) will extend the faculty instruction each afternoon.

 A Typical Day (subject to change)

 9:00 am Faculty lecture: slide show, view artworks and/or introduction of the days program

 10:00 am Exploration of new technique or material or ideas